 Associate Degree Nursing (ADN) (A45110)

-The Associate Degree Nursing curriculum provides knowledge skills, and strategies to integrate safety and quality into nursing care, to practice in a dynamic environment, and to meet individual needs which impact health, quality of life, and achievement of potential.
+The Associate Degree Nursing (ADN) curriculum provides knowledge skills, and strategies to integrate safety and quality into nursing care, to practice in a dynamic environment, and to meet individual needs which impact health, quality of life, and achievement of potential.
 Coursework includes and builds upon the domains of healthcare, nursing practice, and the holistic individual.
 Content emphasizes the nurse as a member of the interdisciplinary team providing safe, individualized care while employing evidence-based practice, quality improvement, and informatics.

 |Fall Semester #1|

 |ENG 111||Writing & Inquiry||3|

 |Summer Semester #2|

 |NUR 113||Family Health Concepts||5|

 |Fall Semester #2|